What is Regression Testing?

 As with most forms of automated testing, setting a regression-testing program on autopilot is not a surefire solution, and some conscious oversight and input is generally still needed to ensure that your tests catch all the bugs they should.
 When you have the exact same suite of tests running repeatedly, night after night, the testing process itself can become static.
 Over time, developers may learn how to pass a fixed library of tests, and then your standard array of regression tests can inadvertently end up not testing much of anything at all.

 Likewise, if your regression testing becomes too automated and rote, the whole point of doing it can backfire.
-You can end up guaranteeing a clear software-development trajectory for yourself and your dev team while unwittingly ignoring vast swaths of the application, letting your end users stumble upon undetected glitches at their own peril.
+You can end up guaranteeing a clear software development trajectory for yourself and your dev team while unwittingly ignoring vast swaths of the application, letting your end users stumble upon undetected glitches at their own peril.
 Walking along a single path of least resistance is, of course, easier than stopping to sweep the entire application after each new step, but it’s worth the effort to take your regression testing all the way by frequently scanning a little further afield.
 And that often just means complementing your automation with some good old-fashioned manual tests.

-For regression testing to be effective, it needs to be seen as one part of a comprehensive testing methodology that is cost-effective and efficient while still incorporating enough variety—such as well-designed frontend UI automated tests alongside targeted unit testing, based on smart risk prioritization—to prevent any aspects of your software applications from going unchecked.
+For regression testing to be effective, it needs to be seen as one part of a comprehensive testing workflow that is cost-effective and efficient while still incorporating enough variety—such as well-designed frontend UI automated tests alongside targeted unit testing, based on smart risk prioritization—to prevent any aspects of your software applications from going unchecked.
 These days, many Agile work environments employing workflow practices such as XP (Extreme Programming), RUP (Rational Unified Process), or Scrum appreciate regression testing as an essential aspect of a dynamic, iterative development and deployment schedule.

-But no matter what software development and quality-assurance process your organization uses, if you take the time to put in enough careful planning up front, crafting a clear and diverse testing strategy with automated regression testing at its core, you can help prevent projects from going over budget, keep your team on track, and, most importantly, prevent unexpected bugs from damaging your products and your company’s bottom line.
+But no matter what software development and quality-assurance process your organization uses, if you take the time to put in enough careful planning upfront, crafting a clear and diverse testing strategy with automated regression testing at its core, you can help prevent projects from going over budget, keep your team on track, and, most importantly, prevent unexpected bugs from damaging your products and your company’s bottom line.